-Should you wish to change obj2.dl1 without changing the subroutine or function interfaces, no rebuilding of prog2 is necessary.
-Just recreate obj2.dl1 and the new obj2.dl1 is loaded at runtime.
+Should you wish to change obj2.dll without changing the subroutine or function interfaces, no rebuilding of prog2 is necessary.
+Just recreate obj2.dll and the new obj2.dll is loaded at runtime.

 10.7.3.
 Build DLLs Containing Circular Mutual Imports: C